 Chesapeake Energy Corp.
-(CHK), which is looking for assets to sell to cut debt and close a funding gap, may want to hold onto its cash-generating pipeline unit, Chesapeake Midstream Partners LP.
-(CHKM)
+(CHK:US), which is looking for assets to sell to cut debt and close a funding gap, may want to hold onto its cash-generating pipeline unit, Chesapeake Midstream Partners LP.
+(CHKM:US)

 Chesapeake, the second-biggest U.S. natural-gas producer, is seeking to sell as much as $20.5 billion assets through next year to fill a cash-flow shortfall.
 Facing gas prices near a 10- year low and scrutiny of its chief executive officer, the company has said it may sell part of its midstream assets by the end of September to help raise cash.

 Billionaire investor Carl Icahn, who helped pressure the board into replacing almost half its members, said in a filing yesterday that he wants to discuss selling the pipelines.

 Chesapeake rose 6 percent to $16.52 at the close in New York yesterday.

 Selling its stake in Oklahoma City-based Chesapeake Midstream, which was spun off two years ago, may be the wrong move because the pipeline partnership offers a steady source of income, said John Cusick, an analyst with Wunderlich Securities in New York.
 Chesapeake Energy’s 45.2 percent share of Chesapeake Midstream’s common units is worth about $1.6 billion.
 It also owns half of Chesapeake Midstream’s general partner.